openstack-archive/fuel-library/docs/pages/0050-installation-instructions.rst

 			/etc/init.d/networking restart

-                * In the case of ubuntu reboot virtual machine to apply the changes
+                * In the case of Ubuntu reboot the virtual machine to apply the changes

 	* check that ping to your host machine works::

             ping 10.0.0.1

-* Set up packages repository
+* Set up the packages repository
 	* CentOS/RHEL
 		* ``vi /etc/yum.repos.d/puppet.repo``::